-The TIP approach, in line with Frame 3 thinking, acknowledges the use of foresight future studies and related studies as sources of data, information and evidence that can help support policy experimentation and ideas on alternative pathways to progress.
-Foresight activities can play multiple roles, including as a means to develop policy agenda/priorities that are bottom-up, and pluralise the selection process of development priorities in order to ensure that societal considerations are factored into the decision-making process, enhance coordination, develop consensus and improve communication.
+TIP approach, in line with Frame 3 thinking, acknowledges the use of foresight future studies and related studies as sources or data, information and evidence that can help support policy experimentation and ideas on alternative pathways to progress.
+Foresight activities can play multiple roles, including as a means to develop policy agenda/priorities that are bottom-up, and pluralise the selection process of development priorities in order to ensure that societal considerations are factored into the decision process, enhance coordination, develop consensus, and improve communication.

-An essential component of the TIP approach is policy experimentation.
-Experimentation implies less focus on policy formulation but rather more emphasis on policy implementation, which then informs formulation.
-Operationalising the shared vision and goals agreed at national level involves actors creating new or strengthening existing niches within protected spaces where different approaches (including, for example, different actor combinations and governance) to policy-making are explored via specific selected projects, programmes and Frame 3 policy instruments and policy activities (Daniels et al., 2020; Schot and Steinmueller, 2018).
-The operationalisation process starts with carefully selected national/societal challenges designed with large-scale stakeholder engagement and a commitment from the policy makers/government that are part of the research.
-Implementation of the TIP approach involves the selection of several development (socio-technical) challenges to focus on, with policy experimentation at the core of the process.
+An essential component of TIP approach is policy experimentation.
+Experimentation implies less focus on policy formulation; but rather more emphasis on policy implementation, which then informs formulation.
+Operationalising the shared vision and goals agreed at national levels involves actors creating new or strengthening existing niches within protected spaces where different approaches (including for example, different actor combinations and governance) to policymaking are explored via specific selected projects, programmes and Frame 3 policy instruments and policy activities (Daniels et al, 2020; Schot and Steinmueller, 2018).
+The operationalisation process starts with carefully selected national/societal challenge designed with a wide stakeholder engagement and a commitment from the policymakers/government who are part of the research.
+Implementation of the TIP approach involves the selection of few development (sociotechnical) challenges to focus on, with policy experimentation at the core of the process.